Man brought up in foster care dedicated to adopting kids at risk of aging out of system

 "I am of the mindset that everything that happened to me in life was in preparation for me to be the best who I could be," Toles said.

-He has adopted eight boys, all at risk of aging out of the system.
+He has adopted eight boys, most of them through the Dave Thomas Foundation for Adoption, all at risk of aging out of the system.
 Xavier, Toles' first son, was adopted at the age of 18.

 "It was kind of like, I didn't need a parent for all these years," Xavier said.
 "Why do I need one now?"